-- Coercive Action An Agency shall not advance the time of condemnation or defer negotiations or condemnation or the deposit of funds with the court, or take any other coercive action in order to induce an agreement on the price to be paid for the property. - Uneconomic Remnant If the acquisition of only a portion of a property would leave the owner with an uneconomic remnant, the Agency shall offer to acquire the uneconomic remnant along with the portion of the property needed for the project. - Fair Rental If the Agency permits a former owner or tenant to occupy the real property after acquisition for a short term, or a period subject to termination by the Agency on short notice, the rent shall not exceed the fair market rent for such occupancy. - 4.
-Conflict of Interest -
+- 1. Coercive Action (49 C.F.R. § 24.102(h))- An Agency shall not advance the time of condemnation or defer negotiations or condemnation or the deposit of funds with the court or take any other coercive action in order to induce an agreement on the price to be paid for the property. - 2.
+Uneconomic Remnant (49 C.F.R. § 24.102(k))-If the acquisition of only a portion of a property would leave the owner with an uneconomic remnant, the Agency shall offer to acquire the uneconomic remnant along with the portion of the property needed for the project. - 3.
+Fair Rental (49 C.F.R. § 24.102(m))-If the Agency permits a former owner or tenant to occupy the real property after acquisition for a short term, or a period subject to termination by the Agency on short notice, the rent shall not exceed the fair market rent for such occupancy. - 4.
+Conflict of Interest Any conflicts of interest relating to property acquisition must be disclosed in a Property Owner Conflict of Interest Disclosure Form.

-&lt;sup>4 On August 4, 2020, PRDOH approved "Procurement Manual for the CDBG-DR Program", Regulation No. 9205, effective on September 3, 2020 (Regulation No. 9205), which repeals the "Procurement Manual and Contractual Requirements for CDBG-DR", Regulation No. 9075 of February 26, 2019 (Regulation No. 9075); and any other previously regulation, manual, administrative order, or circular letter regarding this matter.
+CDBG-DR", Regulation No. 9075 of February 26, 2019 (Regulation No. 9075); and any other previously regulation, manual, administrative order, or circular letter regarding this matter.
 All ongoing procurements initiated before September 3, 2020, must abide by the repealed "Procurement Manual and Contractual Requirements for CDBG-DR", Regulation No. 9075 of February 26, 2019.